Introducing the Hot Wire „Wazz“ Fretless Bass! Our customer requested a W-Bucker on a Jazz-Style Body. That´s where we got the idea for the name.

 Jaco Pastorius took out the frets of his 1962 Fender Jazz Bass and filled up the gaps with contrasting wood filler in the early seventies.
 He applied several layers of boat laquer on the neck and sanded it to a smooth surface.
 The rest is history.

-But there are variations on the topic: For a particularly fat finger sound, we do not make the body of alder, but of mahogany.
+But there are variations on the topic: For a particularly fat finger sound, we like to use mahogany for the body.
 Sounds really incredible.
 This is where our double jazz pickup comes in: a fat-sounding vintage HotWire humbucker switchable to single coil for "traditional" sounds, passive volume and tone knobs - nothing more than super fretless tone.

-CITES papers for protected timber at the border crossing require a rethink: If the desire bass gets an East Indian rosewood fingerboard, we will provide the appropriate papers to go with it.
-Alternatively, we also like to use PAU FERRO as grip wood today.
+CITES papers for protected timber at the border crossing require a rethink: If the desired bass gets an East Indian rosewood fingerboard, we will provide the appropriate Cites papers to go with it.
+Alternatively, we also like to use PAU FERRO fingerboards.
 Looks good, sounds good, and is not on the list of protected woods.
+So you will get through customs quicker.

 Send your questions to: firstname.lastname@example.org